How to Structure Pages for AI Mode: The 3-Block Blueprint – Using My Backyard Christmas Lights as an Example – Video 12

 Block 3: The Pathway Block

 This is the part most websites miss.
-This tells AI what the user should do next—and it’s where your internal links belong.
+This tells AI what the user should do next—and it’s exactly where your internal links belong.

 H2: What Should You Do Next?